huseyin-duman/word_memorizing/readme.md

     definition = dictWord.definition
     return render_template('result.html',word=word,definition=definition)
 ```
-wrod method represents the details of the selected userword to user.
+word method represents the details of the selected userword to user.
 It also increments search count because it shows the definition to user one more time.
 ```python
 @main.route('/profile/<int:word_id>')
 @login_required